 The bronze statueof the classic TV characters was donated by TV Land, a station known for it’s nostalgic programming and old-time reruns, in 2004.
 Dubbed “Goin’ Fishin’,” it depicts a fishing scene from the show’s opening credits.
 The Mayberry Andy Griffith statue is a copy of the original that was placed in the state’s capital of Raleigh.

 In front of the North Carolina roadside attraction is a plaque with the inscription: A simpler time.
 A sweeter place.
 A lesson.
 A laugh.
 A father and a son.

-The Andy and Opie statue is one of several sculptures of characters and actors from classic television series that the television station TV Land has commissioned since the early 2000s.
+The Andy and Opie statue is one of several sculptures of characters and actors from classic television series that the television station TV Land has commissioned as TV Land Landmarks since the early 2000s.

 Other classic TV character statues from TV Land include:

 Bob Newhart as Dr. Robert Hartley from The Bob Newhart Show (Navy Pier, Chicago)

 Jackie Gleason as Ralph Kramden from The Honeymooners (Port Authority Bus Terminal, New York City)